RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     ```

 1. There are two primary options for accessing the Web UI
-    - If your PKS cluster has loadbalancer service setup with a public IP you have access to or otherwise a routable IP address from your machine:
+    - If your PKS cluster has loadbalancer service set up with a public IP you have access to or otherwise a routable IP address from your machine:

         1. Determine that IP address: